 Beyond dbForge Studio for SQL Server, you can also try dbForge Edge, especially if you need more than just an alternative for SQL Server. dbForge Edge is a unified, cross-platform multi-database solution designed to support multiple database systems, such as Microsoft SQL Server, MySQL/MariaDB, Oracle Database, and PostgreSQL (and some cloud services), all in one integrated suite.

-For teams used to SQL Server Management Studio (SSMS), dbForge Edge positions itself as the modern “one-tool” replacement that handles SQL Server well and spans your multi-DBMS environment, making it especially relevant in 2026.
+For teams used to SQL Server Management Studio (SSMS), dbForge Edge is the modern "one-tool" replacement that handles SQL Server and spans your multi-DBMS environment, making it especially relevant in 2026.

 dbForge Edge